 The seeds of the hemp plant were said to have a calming effect and was considered superior to plants other medicines of the time.

 The most well-known Chinese herbalist to serve under the Ming Dynasty was a man named Li Shih Chen.

-Li Shih Chen surveyed hemp plants across the country, recording different varieties and which were preferred for medicinal uses.
+Li Shih Chen surveyed hemp plants across the country, recording different varieties and which were preferred.